ninjulia/becausejulia/README.md

 - 11ty setup tutorial from [Kevin Powell's YouTube](https://www.youtube.com/watch?v=4wD00RT6d-g&ab_channel=KevinPowell).
 - Write-up on XSS security with Netlify Hosting [How to Secure Your Netlify Site With a Content Security Policy (CSP)](https://danurbanowicz.com/posts/2022/11/02/secure-your-netlify-site-with-csp/)

-### Licensing

-Becausejulia.com designed and coded by Julia Czarnecki leveraging dependencies above and thus released under MIT license.
+Becausejulia.com designed and coded by Julia Czarnecki leveraging dependencies above.
 All logos, fonts, and imagery used remain property of their respective copyright owners.